Subhashinibalu/ReactTask1/README.md

-# React Day 1 Task
+# React Day 1 Price Card Task

 Need to create a card design based on the model provided using react component